oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/add-av-queries-to-dashboard/add-av-queries-to-dashboard.md

 ## Introduction

-Every APEX region needs a data source.
-You will add queries that select from your analytic view as the data source for each chart.
-You will configure your charts as:
+Each APEX region needs a data source.
+In this lab, you’ll connect each chart to a SQL query that selects from the analytic view.
+You’ll configure four charts:

-- Sales by time.
+- Sales by time
-- Sales change from prior period by time
+- Sales change from prior period
-- Sales percent change from same period one year ago by geography.
+- Sales percent change year-over-year by geography
-- Sales share of search genre.
+- Sales share of search genre

-You will start by creating static graphs.
-In the next lab you will add interactive data selections.

-Estimated Time:  20 minutes.
+This lab sets up static charts.
+Interactivity will be added in the next lab.

+**Estimated Time:** 20 minutes

 ### Objectives

-In this lab, you will:

-- Learn how simple query templates that select from the analytic view make it very easy to provide data sources to APEX regions.
+- Use simple query templates from the analytic view as data sources in APEX charts

-### Prerequisites:
+### Prerequisites

 - Complete the previous lab.

 ## Task 1 - Provide a Data Source to the Sales Chart

-In this task, you will add a SQL Query as the Source to the Sales by Time chart.
+Connect the **Sales** chart to a query showing sales at the Month level.

-1. Select the **Sales Dashboard** page in the APEX App Builder.
+1. Open **Sales Dashboard** in APEX App Builder
-1. Select the **Sales** chart.
+2. Select the **Sales** chart
-1. For the chart's **Source** choose:
-- **Location:  Local Database**
+3. Set **Source** to:
+   - Location: `Local Database`
+   - Type: `SQL Query`
-- **Type:  SQL Query**
+   - Query:
-- Enter the following **SQL Query**.

-This query selects sales at the Month level.

 ~~~SQL
 <copy>
 SELECT